nosas/blog/keras_tuner_tensorboard/article.md

 Defining a search space is as simple as replacing the layers' hyperparameter values with KerasTuner's search space methods: `hp.Int`, `hp.Float`, `hp.Choice`, etc.
 More details about the KerasTuner search space methods can be found [here](https://keras.io/api/keras_tuner/hyperparameters/).

-For instance, the follow code block defines a search space for the number of convolutional filters in some convolutional layer.
+For instance, the following code block defines a search space for the number of convolutional filters in a convolutional layer.
 When launched, the tuner searches for the most optimal filter count by varying the number of filters in the layer from 4 to 16 and training the model.

 ```python